HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 ### Image attributes

 The primary purpose of the alt attribute on the `<img>` element is accessibility.
 Alt attributes also assist search engines rank specific assets in image search.

-[Insert the 3 charts related to present, blank, and missing alt attributes]

 {{ figure_markup(
   image="image-alt-present.png",